telefonicaid/fiware-orion/test/LoadTest/cache_refresh/README.md

      SERVICE: service header used in requests (by default, entities_append_long_time)
      SERVICE_PATH: service path header used in requests (by default, /test)
      ENTITIES: number of consecutive entities in each thread (by default, 10)
-     SUBSCRIPTION: optionally is possible to create a subs before all appends requests, in case of would like to create use CREATE as value (by default, nothing)
+     SUBSCRIPTION: optionally is possible to create a subscription before all appends requests, in case of you would like to create use CREATE as value (by default, nothing)
      SUBS_DURATION: duration time of the subscription, used if the subscription is create previously (by default, 60)
      LISTEN_HOST: listen host used per receive notifications, used if the subscription is create previously (by default, localhost)
      LISTEN_PORT: listen por used per receive notifications, used if the subscription is create previously  (by default, 8090)
   ```